antarctica/lantern/README.md

 Logs for this service are written to *stdout/stderr* as appropriate.

+#### Application logging (BAS IT)

+When deployed as a BAS IT service, application logs are captured by Apache, and written to a log files.
+See
+[Key Paths](#key-paths) section for location).
+Log files are rotated weekly at ≈03:00 each week.

+**Note:** When logs are rotated the Flask application will be restarted.

 ### Hazardous Materials module

 In order to implement the [CSW package modifications](#csw-package-modifications), the `pycsw` and `owslib` packages